- BA, Trevecca Nazarene University, 1974

 As a child, we sang a song titled “Deep and Wide.”
 My life has been graced in both directions—roots that go deep into God, grace that expands widely to others.
 I was reared in a home that gave me an appreciation for God’s expansive grace.
 My mother was on the lost side of the equation.
 She grew up in Nashville in a poor, unchurched, and broken family.
 The people of God found her and changed the trajectory of her life.
 They were wide.

 My father was on the deep side of the equation.
 He grew up in a Methodist family that eventually became Nazarene.
-This family embraced belief that humans could be made saintly, Christ-like.
+This family embraced the belief that humans could be made saintly, Christ-like.
 My parents mentored me in a depth of Christian character with a calling to serve humankind widely.

 God found me as a boy in McComb, Miss.
 At age 12, I was called to preach with a certainty that I have never questioned.
 One year later, I began preaching.
 During my junior and senior years of high school, I pastored the New Salem Church of the Nazarene.
 This dying church was close to being closed, but a gracious leader allowed me to test my call.
 For two years, I drove 30 miles each weekend, held Friday night youth programs, visited people on Saturday, and preached on Sunday.
 The congregation grew from 3 to 50.

 The choice of college was never a question for me.
 A generation of Boones had attended Trevecca Nazarene University before me, and I was proud to follow in their footsteps.
 The Trevecca experience changed my life.
 I was shaped by a rigorous education, chapel services, great mentors, student government leadership, and the beginning of lifelong friendships.
-During my sophomore, I heard E. Stanley Jones describe a life completely surrendered to God.
+During my sophomore year, I heard E. Stanley Jones describe a life completely surrendered to God.
 Following chapel that day, I knelt beside the metal frame bed in my dorm room and experienced what he had described.
 I am indebted to Mildred Wynkoop and Ray Dunning as the primary theological mentors of my faith.
-I served as Dr. Wynkoop’s student assistant during my junior and senior year.
+I served as Dr. Wynkoop’s student assistant during my junior and senior years.
 I met my wife, Denise, at Trevecca, and we established friendships that are the core of our relational wealth today.

 Following our years at Trevecca, I attended Nazarene Theological Seminary and completed a Master of Divinity degree.
 We moved to Raleigh, N.C., to serve the people of North Raleigh Church of the Nazarene.
 Dr. William Greathouse ordained me on Sept.
 1, 1978.
 We relished raising our two daughters, Amy and Ashley, in Raleigh and would have gladly spent our entire life there if God had not further defined my calling.
 After eight years in Raleigh, I was invited to consider the pastorate of the College Hill Church of the Nazarene on Trevecca’s campus (now Trevecca Community Church).
 I came to understand that my calling was to work with college students.